We will collect and process the following personal data from you:

 You can manage your preferences in relation to cookies or change your device privacy settings to refuse the use of some or all cookies.
 However if you block all cookies (including necessary cookies) you may not be able to use parts of our service.

-You can see the lawful basis on which we process your details here.
+You can see the lawful basis on how we process your details here.

 We may give your information to selected third parties.